DHAmber/DHAmber.github.io/awards.md

 ---

 **Achievements**
+- Received **IEEE Travel Grant** 2025 for attending Summer School in Biometrics at Alghero, Italy.
-- Received **IEEE Travel Grant** 2024 for attending Winter School in Biometrics in Shenzhen, China.
+- Received **IEEE Travel Grant** 2024 for attending the Winter School in Biometrics at Shenzhen, China.
 - Received **TEQIP II Fellowship** in category in category "M.Tech Scholarships at IIT Dhanbad”
-- Qualified **UGC NET**- June-2015
+- Qualified **UGC NET**